CSCfi/csc-user-guide/docs/support/tutorials/helmi_quick.md

 ### Cirq

-When submitting jobs to Helmi using Cirq add the `activate-cirq` command in your batch script before submitting your python script.
+When submitting jobs to Helmi using Cirq add the `module load helmi-cirq` command in your batch script before submitting your python script.

 ### OpenQASM